A Lyapunov-Based Small-Gain Theorem for Fixed-Time Stability: Introduction

 The main contribution of this paper is the introduction of a novel Lyapunov-based small-gain theorem to establish FxTS for interconnected FxT ISS subsystems.
 Specifically, we show that if each of the subsystems admit a FxT ISS Lyapunov function, and the gain functions ---under a mild structural requirement--- satisfy the nonlinear small-gain condition, then the overall interconnected system is FxTS.
-In this sense, our main result mirrors similar Lyapunov-based small gain theorems developed in the literature for the study of asymptotic stability and finite-time stability.
-However, as described in the paper, our results do not follow as simple extensions of previous results, but rather require the derivation of several new technical lemmas, which are presented in the Appendix for the sake of completeness.
+In this sense, our main result fills an important gap in the stability of nonlinear systems and mirrors similar Lyapunov-based small gain theorems developed in the literature for the study of asymptotic stability and finite-time stability.
+However, as described in the paper, our results do not follow as simple extensions of previous results, but rather require the derivation of several new technical lemmas and results, which are presented in the Appendix for the sake of completeness.

-After introducing the main analytical results, we present two numerical examples to illustrate our main results.
+After introducing the main analytical results, we present two examples to illustrate our main results.
 In the first example we consider the interconnection of two systems with with homogeneous coupling terms.
-In the second example we consider the problem of fixed-time feedback optimization in dynamical systems \cite{9075378,8673636,bianchin2022online} without timescale separation, a problem that had not been addressed before.
+In the second example we consider the problem of fixed-time feedback optimization in dynamical systems \cite{9075378,8673636,bianchin2022online} without timescale separation, a problem that had not been addressed before, and establish FxTS using our small-gain theorem.

 The rest of this paper is organized as follows: Section \ref{sec_preliminaries} presents some mathematical preliminaries.
 Section \ref{sec_main} presents the main results.
 Section \ref{sec_fixedtime} presents the application to feedback optimization, and Section \ref{sec_conclusions} presents the conclusions.